Happy birthday Beano! If you’ve never read it, here’s what you’ve missed…

 1985: Ivy the Terrible, the Toddler Terror,. makes her first appearance.

 1986: The terminally unlucky Calamity James arrives at The Beano.

 Gnasher goes missing in a well-publicised story, only to return with a new puppy Gnipper who has one solitary tooth (a new story Gnasher and Gnipper appears).
 Gnasher is male.
 Who Gnipper’s mother is, is never explained.

 1988: The comic is revamped for its 50th birthday.
 Extra pages appear and more colour is used.
 Many other British comics fold in the Eighties and Nineties (The Beezer, Topper, Buster, Whizzer and Chips).
 The Beano does well to survive.

 1991: The comic’s oldest story Lord Snooty ceases to appear regularly.
 Some blame John Major’s “classless society.”

 1993: The Beezer and Topper merge into The Beano.
 The Numskulls – who live inside and operate a human body – now appear in The Beano.
 The comic goes into full colour for the first time.

-1994: A new look politically correct Bash Street Kids are unveiled but quickly abandoned after a fierce public backlash.
+1994: A new look politically correct Bash Street Kids are unveiled.
+The new look is quickly abandoned after a fierce public backlash.
 Some suspect it is just a publicity stunt.

 1996: A Dennis the Menace cartoon appears on TV.
 Voices include Billy Connolly and Hugh Laurie.